Removing A

 Party Wall Surveyor Experts

-If you’re planning on extending your property’s boundary line, you may be wondering whether or not you need to obtain a party wall agreement.
+Are you planning on removing a chimney breast?
+You may be wondering whether you need to obtain a party wall agreement.

 The short answer is that it depends on your specific circumstances.
 In this article, we’ll delve into the details of party wall agreements and outline whether or not you need one for your boundary line extension project.

-Do I Need a party wall agreement if I want to remove a chimney breast?
+Do I Need a party wall agreement if I am removing a chimney breast?

 What is a Party Wall Agreement?